puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/index.md

 - execute: puppet -V
 {% endtask %}
-Now that you know what Puppet and Puppet Enterprise are, check and see what versions of Puppet are running on this Learning VM.
+Now that you know what Puppet and Puppet Enterprise are, check and see what version of Puppet is running on this Learning VM.
 Type the following command:

     puppet -V	# That's a capital 'V'

 You will see something like the following:

-_3.8.1 (Puppet Enterprise 3.8.1)_
+_4.2.2_

-This indicates that Puppet Version 3.8.1 Puppet Enterprise 3.8.1 are installed.
+This indicates that Puppet Version 4.2.2 is installed.

 ## What is a Quest?